dmgbuild/dmgbuild/doc/settings.rst

    Specifies the grid spacing for automatic arrangement.

-   .. warning:: As of Mac OS X 10.10 Yosemite, Finder checks to make sure
+   .. warning:: As of Mac OS X Yosemite (v10.10), Finder checks to make sure
                 that grid_spacing is less than 100.
 If it is over that value, it will reject the saved settings.